Exploiting HP OpenView NNM - B.07.53

 !mona pattern_create 3780

-Then copy those bytes from C:\mona-logs\ovas\pattern.txt
+Then copy those bytes from C:\mona-logs\ovas\pattern.txt and update the skeleton code.

 Exploit code: hpnnm_B.07.53_exploit_v0.3.py

-and then follow the address in the stack.
+During the crash, inspect the SEH chain and select the first corrupted-entry and then follow the address in the stack.

 It is observed that

-is overwritten with pattern =>45336745
+nSEHis overwritten with pattern =>32674531SEHis overwritten with pattern =>45336745

-to find the correct offsets:
+Leverage mona.py to find the correct offsets:

-To verify those offsets, divide the original buffer into four different blocks - A
+To verify those offsets, divide the original buffer into four different blocks - A, B, C, D, and update the skeleton code with those identified offset values.

 Exploit code: hpnnm_B.07.53_exploit_v0.4.py